Additions, Changes and Removals in Gurobi 13.0#

 The optimization status codes LOCALLY_OPTIMAL and LOCALLY_INFEASIBLE have been added to represent the possible outcomes for the nonlinear barrier algorithm.

-You can enable this solver by setting OptimalityTarget to 1, and you can adjust the behaviour of the algorithm with the parameters NLBarIterLimit, NLBarCFeasTol, NLBarDFeasTol, and NLBarPFeasTol.
+You can enable this solver by setting OptimalityTarget to 1, and you can adjust the behaviour of the algorithm by setting the parameters NLBarIterLimit, NLBarCFeasTol, NLBarDFeasTol, and NLBarPFeasTol.

-After a successful optimization run, you can obtain the number of iterations that the NL barrier method performed with the NLBarIterCount attribute.
+After a successful optimization run, you can obtain the number of iterations that the NL barrier method performed by querying the NLBarIterCount attribute.

 PDHG Algorithm#